tlcportfolio/BankruptcyBot/README.md

 - Updates the Active Config File with the PECOS status variables.

 ## 📊 Logs & Exception Handling

-- Transaction-level exceptions are handled using the built-in `SetTransactionStatus.xaml`
+- Business and system exceptions are logged to local folder.
-- Business and system exceptions are logged to Orchestrator
+- Log is customized per individual xaml.
-- Uses Retry mechanism for system exceptions as defined in Config
+- Uses Retry mechanism for system exceptions as defined in Config.

 ---